FAM78B

 Family with Sequence Similarity 78-Member B (FAM78B) is a protein of unknown function in humans that is encoded by the FAM78B gene (1q24.1).
 It has orthologous genes and predicted proteins in vertebrates and several invertebrates, but not in arthropods.
 It has a nuclear localization signal in the protein sequence and a miRNA target region in the mRNA sequence.

 Evolutionary analysis

 Homology

 FAM78B has one paralog, FAM78A, and is conserved throughout many species.
 Orthologs can be found throughout all vertebrates excluding arthropods.
 FAM78B is also found in several invertebrates including the pacific oyster and liver fluke.
-FAM78A, it’s paralog, is also found to be conserved in more invertebrates such as the tunicates, worms, and leeches, and make up the distant homologs of FAM78B.
+FAM78A, its paralog, is also found to be conserved in more invertebrates such as the tunicates, worms, and leeches, and make up the distant homologs of FAM78B.
 The table below contains a list of FAM78B orthologs with percent identity values and time since divergence values relative to the human FAM78B gene or protein.